Saimon02/myModal/README.md

 ```
 $(myModal({
     modal_type: 'modal-dialog-centered modal-lg',
-    title: 'Messaggio',
+    title: 'myModal',
     title_size: 4,
   }).modal).modal('show');
   ```

 # Disclaimer
-This is the first version of this library, so I will make some updates to improve it and to add more functionality.
+This is the first version of this library, so I will make some updates to improve it and add more functionality.

 🖤 **good bye** 🖤